OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/tools-and-resources.md

 <a href="https://zenodo.org/communities/hefdi/?page=1&size=20">HeFDI Data School: slides on Open Science, Open Data and Open Access in general by Lydia Riedl</a>

----

-# Some further tools are linked below:
+## Some further Open Educational Resources are linked below:

 __Tool Overviews__